FinalTriumph/Laravel-React/README.md

 ***This is not meant to be documentation or precise and detailed instructions, it's only to show some of the thought process and make notes for myself.***

-This project is build by starting with replicating https://github.com/FinalTriumph/Laravel-Simple-Auth (while also testing it once more).
+This project is built by starting with replicating https://github.com/FinalTriumph/Laravel-Simple-Auth (while also testing it once more).

 Install React and ReactDOM:
 ```